 - Automatic image processing and recognition in high demanding scenarios.

-BODEGA gets into the Human Factors in border lines to enhance the performance of border guards and the travelers’ experience.
-Atos, as expert in decision making, designs a decision support system to evaluate certain solutions in particular contexts.
+Focuses on human factors in border lines to enhance the performance of border guards and the travelers’ experience.
+Atos designs a decision support system to evaluate solutions in particular contexts.

 Improving Crisis Management at Member State and EU level covering society resilience, strengthening first responders and training.
 Atos is coordinating the consortium, has led the design of the architecture and provides a system for early warning.

-ResiStand is drafting a roadmap for the empowerment of Crisis Management and European disaster resilience through standardisation.
-Atos, as industry leader, ensures that expectations of suppliers are adequately portrayed in the Resistand Process
+Drafting a roadmap for the empowerment of Crisis Management and European disaster resilience through standardisation.
+Atos, as industry leader, ensures that expectations of suppliers are adequately portrayed in the Resistand Process.

-TOXI-triage merges technologies from clinical medicine with practices of search and rescue into an integrated concept of operation for triage in a catastrophic CBRN incident.
+It merges technologies from clinical medicine with practices of search and rescue into an integrated concept of operation for crisis management in a catastrophic CBRN incident.
 Atos develops an integrated information and communication centre.

-ZONeSEC addresses Widezones surveillance defining a European framework taking into consideration costs, complexity, vulnerability, societal acceptance and ethics.
-Atos leads the joint technical effort, the Core development and Dissemination.
+Addresses widezones surveillance defining a European framework taking into consideration costs, complexity, vulnerability, societal acceptance and ethics.
+Atos leads the joint technical effort, the Core development, Dissemination and Exploitation.